 Raised in Pequannock, NJ, starting out, Jason would have bet his life that he would have been a professional Baseball Player.
 However, as time went on, it became clear that the 5' nothing, 165lb (soak and wet) athelete would not be a New York Yankee.
 Fortunately, Jason was lucky enough to be born into a family of many talents, and with parents who lead by example, he was able to extend his dreams to endeavors such as aviation and art.

-Realizing that aviation may not be the mainstay of his professional career, he decided to pursue other adventures, and after a string of different jobs, decided to go back to school.
+After many government layoffs, he decided to pursue other adventures, and after a string of different jobs, decided to go back to school.
 It was at the International Academy of Design and Technology in Toronto, Canada that he learned 3D Animation and Post Production using Alias Wavefront’s, Maya.
 This was one of the most inspiring courses he ever took, which drove him to combine his artistic skills with the power of the internet.
 So it was a no brainer for him to go back to school for Web Design at the Chubb Institute.
 Impressed by his 3D Animation skill, Chubb decided that Jason would make a good instructor and thus hired him to teach.
 The road became very clear, teaching became both a love and a passion, and it lead to the eventual promotion to the role of Director of the Graphic Design and Animation Department.
 This position was both a blessing and a curse.
 The blessing was that it allowed him to keep teaching while gaining experience in the Manager’s chair.
 The curse was that he was stuck in the vicious circle of politics.

 Moreover, the position allowed him little time to learn the latest skills necessary to survive in the real graphic design, web development world.
 Knowing this would one day haunt him if he stayed, Jason had to make the tough choice and said goodbye to the world of teaching.
 It was time to go out and practice what he preached!